VBIndex/py_vb_toolbox/README.md

 be the fastest approach, but will rarely be the slowest.
 If you are unsure, keep the default number of jobs.

-Due to the job structure of the `vb_tool`, the level of parallelism it can achieve on its own depends on the specific analysis being carried out.

-1. Full brain analysis: Low level of parallelism.
-Will only spawn one job
-2. Region of Interest (ROI) analysis: Medium level of parallelism.
-Will spawn as many jobs as there are ROIs, or number of CPUS, whichever is the lowest.
-3. Any other analysis: High level of parallelism.
-Will spawn as many jobs as there are CPUs

-Especially for the whole brain analysis, having a well-optimized BLAS installation will greatly accelerate the process, and allow for further parallelism.
-Both MKL and OpenBLAS have been shown to support fast analysis.
-If you are using the Anaconda distribution, you will have a good BLAS pre-configured.

 ## References
 [1] C. J. Bajada et al., “A tutorial and tool for exploring feature similarity gradients with MRI data,” NeuroImage, vol. 221, pp. 117140–117140, Jul.
 2020, doi: https://doi.org/10.1016/j.neuroimage.2020.117140.